Wind Cave National Park Guide

 Wind Cave became a national park on January 9, 1903, making it one of the earliest national parks and the first created to protect a cave.
 The park also sits within a culturally important landscape for many Native nations, including Lakota people, whose emergence stories and connections to the Black Hills give the place a deeper meaning than geology alone.

-Wind Cave National Park Hiking and Backpacking
+Wind Cave National Park Backpacking

 The official NPS Hiking page covers prairie, canyon, and forest routes such as Rankin Ridge, Lookout Point, Centennial Trail segments, and backcountry routes.
 Trails can be windy, exposed, and surprisingly quiet, with chances to see wildlife from a safe distance.